Use Pure Price as Entry & Exit Signals

 Spatial Pattern Recognition Skills™ are something most traders do not have, and need to develop.
 It takes a while to learn how to read candlesticks as quickly and as easily as you are reading this text, but when you can do so, it opens up a world of information about why price is moving as it is and how it will move next.

-Especially during Trading Range Market Conditions, having keen Spatial Pattern Recognition Skills are imperative.
+Especially during Trading Range Market Conditions, having keen Spatial Pattern Recognition Skills is imperative.
 Otherwise, the markets seem merely volatile, unpredictable, and confusing.

 Martha Stokes CMT